ultimate-notion/ultimate-notion/docs/index.md

 ## Features

-- Databases:
+- working with databases:
-  - [x] create & delete
+  - [x] searching & retrieving databases by name and id
+  - [x] creating new databases and deleting them
+  - [ ] modifying properties of contained pages
+  - [ ] archiving and creating new pages using the schema of the database
+  - [ ] having an easy-to-use sorted & filtered, *view* on the database, e.g. in [Jupyter Lab]
+  - [ ] update the attributes or schema of a database
+- working with pages:
-  - [ ] add & remove pages
+  - [ ] searching & retrieving pages by name and id
+  - [ ] modifying the attributes of pages, i.e. title, icon, etc.
+  - [ ] modifying the blocks, e.g. headlines, bulleted lists, etc. of pages
+  - [ ] viewing the content of pages in different formats, e.g. [Markdown]
+- working with users:
+  - [x] list all users and self identify
+  - [x] retrieve a user and its properties
+- working with comments:
+  - [ ] creating a comment
-- [ ] ...
+  - [ ] retrieving a comment

 ## License

-Ultimate-Notion is distributed under the terms of the [MIT] license.
+Ultimate Notion is distributed under the terms of the [MIT] license.

 ## Navigation